mauroschramm/nosql-furb/redis/README.md

 Constam no repositório:

 1. um arquivo JAR gerado a partir da exportação do projeto do Eclipse.
-2. a estrutura do projeto "as is", como mantido pelo Eclipse.
+2. a estrutura do projeto "as is", como mantido pelo Eclipse (pasta RedisDemo).

 Uma vez conseguindo importar o projeto no Eclipse, basta executar diretamente a classe Redisngo.